Borrus-sudo/tinypages/README.md

 # tinypages
 tinypages is a Vite based SSG, using markdown interpolated with Preact components to build MPA websites tiny and fast!
+The main aim of this project is to leverage vitejs to provide a tight knit dev experience and optimize builds for prod

 ## Features